quantcert/quantcert.github.io/contextualityDegree/README.md

 ==========

 Qontextium is a program which estimates the contextuality degree of quantum configurations.
-It is developped in the C language and is using the OpenMP parallelization library.
+It is developed in the C language and is using the OpenMP parallelization library.

 Copyright (C) 2024 Axel Muller and Alain Giorgetti.